You are here

-The Division of Administration develops and maintains the infrastructure of the university so that CU-Boulder's mission of teaching, research, and service can be fulfilled.
-The vice chancellor for administration oversees all capital development and construction, facilities management, human resources, the campus police and public safety, environmental health and safety, business services, and the campus book store.
+The Division of Administration develops and maintains the infrastructure of the university so that CU-Boulder's mission of teaching, research and service can be fulfilled.
+The Vice Chancellor for Administration oversees the CU-Boulder Police Department, Environmental Health & Safety, Facilities Management, Parking & Transportation Services, Retail Services and their respective units.

 The Office of Diversity, Equity and Community Engagement provides dedicated leadership to CU-Boulder's campus diversity efforts.
 The office fosters CU-Boulder's vision for a diverse campus climate and works with students, faculty, and staff to implement the campus diversity plan.

 The Office of the Vice Chancellor for Research serves as a focal point for the investment in campus research, scholarship, and creative works, and strives to provide the types of infrastructure and administrative support that is necessary to promote and sustain our world-class faculty and research programs.